Indonesia and Iran sign preferential trade agreement - ExBulletin

 Trade between Indonesia and Iran rose from $715.5 million to $141.6 million in 2019 after the United States imposed sanctions on Iran.

-Indonesia’s Ministry of Commerce has previously said that bilateral trade between the nations currently stands at around $250 million, with the Southeast Asian country recording a surplus of around $200 million.
+“Partnerships and relations with neighboring countries and Islamic countries and like-minded countries are our priority,” he added.

-Commerce Ministry official Djatmiko Bris Witjaksono told reporters on Monday that Indonesia wants to boost trade with Iran and its surrounding areas.
+Indonesian Commerce Ministry official Djatmiko Bris Witjaksono said on Tuesday that the two countries had agreed on a “countertrade” program in which goods and services can be exchanged “without being restricted by the scarcity or monetary difficulties”.

-“Iran could be a gateway to the surrounding region, like Central Asia…or even to Turkey because we don’t have a trade agreement with Turkey yet,” he said. declared.
+Bilateral trade between the nations currently stands at around $250 million, with the Southeast Asian country recording a surplus of around $200 million, according to the Indonesian Ministry of Commerce.

-Under Monday’s deal, Iran would grant Indonesia greater access to products such as processed foods and pharmaceuticals, textiles, palm oil, coffee and tea, while that Indonesia will lower tariffs on Iranian oil and chemicals, metals and some dairy products.
+Djatmiko told reporters on Monday that Indonesia wants to boost trade with the Middle East and the surrounding region.

 |